Back to Posts

 Illinois has been an early mover in AI regulation, particularly in employment contexts.
 The Illinois Artificial Intelligence Video Interview Act (820 ILCS 42), effective since January 2020, requires employers who use AI to analyze video interviews to notify applicants before the interview that AI may be used, explain how the AI works and what characteristics it evaluates, obtain consent from applicants, limit sharing of videos, and delete videos upon request within 30 days.

-Illinois has also acted on AI in health care, becoming the first state to ban the commercial use of AI therapy chatbots that could mislead users about the nature of mental health services being provided.
+Illinois has also acted on AI in health care, becoming the first state to ban the commercial use of AI therapy chatbots that could mislead users about the nature of mental health services.

 New York

-New York City pioneered regulation of AI in hiring with its Automated Employment Decision Tools (AEDT) law (Local Law 144), which began enforcement July 5, 2023.
-The law requires employers and employment agencies using AI tools for hiring or promotion decisions to conduct an annual bias audit of the tool by an independent auditor, publish a summary of results on their website, notify job candidates and employees about AI use at least 10 business days before use, and disclose the job qualifications and characteristics being evaluated.
+New York City pioneered regulation of AI in hiring with its Automated Employment Decision Tools (AEDT) law (Local Law 144), which began enforcement on July 5, 2023.
+The law requires employers and employment agencies using AI tools for hiring or promotion decisions to conduct an annual bias audit by an independent auditor, publish a summary of the results on their website, notify job candidates and employees about AI use at least 10 business days before deployment, and disclose the job qualifications and characteristics being evaluated.

 The law applies to computational processes derived from machine learning, statistical modeling, or data analytics that substantially assist or replace human decision-making in employment contexts.